 - Drive entanglements

+- · Level of the hydraulic steering fluid

 - Hoses and/or fittings for leaks

 - Air in the steering system.

-To properly check the steering system on the 17 Sport, start by turning the steering wheel port to starboard.
+To properly check the steering system on the 24 Super Sport, start by turning the steering wheel port to starboard.
 If the engine does not respond the same time as the steering wheel is being turned, this means that there is air in the steering system and the steering system needs re-bleeding.
 When there is air in the steering, the steering wheel will feel "loose".
 Contact your dealer to have them bleed the steering system.